 * Nang Sbek.
 Théâtre d'ombres dansé du Cambodge.
 In Publication de l'Institut international d'Études Comparatives de la Musique.
 Berlin.
 1969/

 What was the old role of Sbek Thom?
 Once again, for the earliest periods, we must rely on the testimonies existing around the text of the Rāmāyana to enlighten the subject.
-The inscription of Veal Kanteal (K. 359) reveals that the recitation of the Rāmāyana was a way of acquiring merit.
+The inscription of Veal Kanteal (K. 359, 7th century) reveals that the recitation of the Rāmāyana was a way of acquiring merit.
 The text mentions that a Brahman named Śri Somaśarman had an image of the god Tribhuvaneshvara erected and offered texts:

 rāmāyanapurānābhyā- m aśesam bhāratan dadat

 akritānvaham acchedyām sa ca tadvācanāsthim